dotnet/android/Documentation/project-docs/AssemblyBlobs.md

 of different sizes.
 This is done to make handling of the tables easier on the runtime.

 Each entry contains, among other fields, the assembly name hash.
+In case of satellite assemblies, the assembly culture (e.g. `en/` or `fr/`) is treated as part of the assembly name, thus resulting in a unique hash.
 The  hash value is obtained using the [xxHash](https://cyan4973.github.io/xxHash/) algorithm and is calculated **without** including the `.dll` extension.
 This is done for runtime efficiency as the vast majority of Mono requests to load an assembly does not include the `.dll` suffix, thus saving us time of appending it in order to generate the hash for index lookup.

 Each entry is represented by the following structure: